-A player may not take the cards of other players out of the board during or after play without the permission of the TD.
+A player may not take the cards of other players out of the board during or after play without permission (Law 7B3).
 At the end of play, however, a player may ask an opponent to show their hand, for example to check on a revoke or to ascertain the number of tricks won or lost, and an opponent is expected to show their hand when asked.
 (Law 7C, Law 66D)